TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 .. method:: Popen.communicate(input=None, timeout=None)

    Interact with process: Send data to stdin.
-Read data from stdout and stderr, until end-of-file is reached.
+Read data kutoka stdout and stderr, until end-of-file is reached.
 Wait for process to terminate.
 The optional *input* argument should be data to be sent to the child process, or ``None``, if no data should be sent to the child.
 If streams were opened in